Ashish720-alt/HAGIS-ArtifactandBenchmarks/README.md

+# HAGIS
+The tool implementation is **not** open-sourced.

 # HAGIS Installation.
 Install python, cvxpy, z3 etc using pip.

 # HAGIS Benchmark Suites
-This repository contains all benchmark suites used in our paper:
+This repository contains all benchmark suites used in our paper in the HAGISBenchmarks folder:
 - bigconstants
 - highprec
 - complexRationalFunc